 Throughout her career, Mrs. Baxter played an important role in supporting and spotlighting Jamaica’s tourism product within the Canadian market and this memorial award honours both her legacy and her special connection to the island.

 The Edith Baxter Memorial Award recognizes individuals who have made a substantial contribution towards the positive advancement of Jamaica’s tourism industry and/or Jamaican culture within Canada.
 Individuals working in the fields of tourism and hospitality, music, arts and culture, community activism, education, healthcare, athletics, communications and technology, and public service will be considered for the award.

 - The Edith Baxter Memorial Award is open to individuals only.
 Groups, companies and organizations will not be eligible for consideration.

 - Nominees must be Canadian citizens or permanent residents, aged 18 or older.

 - Individuals can apply for the award themselves or nominate someone else for consideration.

-- Individuals who are directly employed by the Jamaica Tourist Board will not be eligible for the Edith Baxter Memorial Award.
+- Individuals who are directly employed by the Jamaica Tourist Board or Baxter Media will not be eligible for the Edith Baxter Memorial Award.